The way is now open for John Winston Howard and his war-time ministers to be prosecuted for war crimes for the invasion of Iraq.

 Feature story by Tony Kevin, "Sydney Morning Herald" January 17-18 2004, "Spectrum" magazine, page 8

-s covert, pre-emptive role in the Iraq War tested the limits of what constitutes legal and honourable warfare and changed forever the nation's reputation as a military force.
+Australia's covert, pre-emptive role in the Iraq War tested the limits of what constitutes legal and honourable warfare and changed forever the nation's reputation as a military force.

 Even now, military decorations to SAS members who fought in this secret war are being awarded anonymously.